Someone You Should Know: Mitchell artist sharing his culture and educating others

 Being a leader in his home and community, Lyle’s artwork connects those interested in learning more about his culture and where he is proud to come from.

-“I think he is very, very connected with his culture and I know that he is a role model to his whole family and a lot of other people,” said Pugsley-Tischler.
-“He is the leader of his extended family and he passes on those cultural beliefs and knowledge.
-I think that is very important for him.”
+“I think he is very, very connected with his culture and I know that he is a role model to his whole family and a lot of other people.
+The leader of his extended family and he passes on those cultural beliefs and knowledge,” said Pugsley-Tischler.

-Both Lyle and Kenneth have their artwork on display and for sale at Q Jewelry in Mitchell.

 Copyright 2023 KSFY.
 All rights reserved.